yozorajs/yozora/CONTRIBUTING.md

 pnpm install
 ```

-This installs all workspace dependencies and sets up the Husky git hooks.
+This installs all workspace dependencies and sets up the git hooks via `@guanghechen/githooks`.

 ## Common commands